meteor-blog/meteor-blog/index.md

 desc: Gives you an basic, out-of-the-box blog at `/blog`

 ---
-# Meteor Blog
+# Blog

-This is a meteorite package that gives you a basic, out-of-the-box blog at `/blog`.
+This Meteor package gives you a basic, out-of-the-box blog at `/blog`.
 We wanted something to work with that uses Iron Router, Bootstrap 3, and didn't require us to run another dyno for a meteor-based blog.

 This blog is very much a work in progress.
 To help decide what gets add next, vote with your [Github issues](https://github.com/BeDifferential/meteor-blog/issues)!